 As a result of the COVID-19 pandemic, the Company has temporarily closed its headquarters and other offices, required its employees and contractors to predominately work remotely, and implemented travel restrictions, all of which represent a significant disruption in how the Company operates its business.
 The operations of the Company's partners and customers have likewise been disrupted.
-The worldwide spread of the COVID-19 virus is expected to result in a global slowdown of economic activity.
+The worldwide spread of the COVID-19 virus has resulted in a global slowdown of economic activity.
 While the duration and extent of the COVID-19 pandemic depends on future developments that cannot be accurately predicted at this time, such as the extent and effectiveness of containment actions, it has already had an adverse effect on the global economy and the ultimate societal and economic impact of the COVID-19 pandemic remains unknown.
-In particular, the ongoing COVID-19 pandemic has caused significant disruptions to the airline industry that could persist and result in reduced demand for air travel for the foreseeable future.
+In particular, the ongoing COVID-19 pandemic has caused significant disruptions to the airline industry and has resulted in a dramatic reduction in demand for air travel domestically and abroad, which is likely to continue for the foreseeable future.
 Dramatically lower demand for air travel in turn presents significant risks to the Company, not all of which the Company is able to fully evaluate or even to foresee at the current time, and could negatively impact collections of accounts receivable, cause the Company's lessee customers to not enter into new leases, reduce spending from new and existing customers for leases or spare parts or equipment, lower usage fees, cause some of the Company's customers to go out of business, and limit the ability of the Company's personnel to travel to customers and potential customers, all of which could adversely affect the Company's business, results of operations, and financial condition.
+While significant uncertainty exists as to the full impact of the COVID-19 pandemic on our liquidity and capital resources, as of the date of this report, we believe our cash liquidity, equity base, internally generated funds and existing debt facilities are sufficient to maintain our level of operations through the next twelve months.
+Due to the impact of recent events, including challenges from declines in market conditions, the Company performed an interim impairment analysis during the second quarter of 2020.
+The results of the analysis indicated the carrying values of two engines were in excess of their respective fair value, and the Company therefore recorded an additional \$0.5 million impairment associated with these two engines.
+Additionally, as of June 30, 2020, the Company has, in certain situations, agreed to rent concessions which resulted in a total reduction to rent revenues of \$3.1 million during the second quarter of 2020.
+The rent concessions provide lessees with payment deferral options or reduced rent, where the revised cash flows are substantially the same or less (i.e., the rights of the lessor and obligations of the lessee have not substantially increased) as the original lease agreements.
+As such, the modifications to lease agreements qualify for the COVID-19 practical expedient to account for the rent concessions outside of the modification framework.

-As of the date of issuance of the Unaudited Condensed Consolidated Financial Statements, the Company is not aware of any specific event or circumstance related to the COVID-19 pandemic that would require it to update its estimates or judgments or adjust the carrying value of its assets or liabilities.
+Other than what has been reflected in the Unaudited Condensed Consolidated Financial Statements, the Company is not aware of any specific event or circumstance related to the COVID-19 pandemic that would require it to update its estimates or judgments or adjust the carrying value of its assets or liabilities.
 Actual results could differ from those estimates and any such differences may be material to the Unaudited Condensed Consolidated Financial Statements.